Did you know?

 The Platbos experience is a personal one.
 Owners Francois and Melissa Krige interact closely with guests and have a wealth of information about this unique place, which they are most happy to share with visitors.
 The website and visitor centre are also extremely informative.

 The forest teems with life.
-Bird watchers can spot flycatchers, robbins and woodpeckers.
-At night, owls sing from treetops.
+Bird watchers can spot flycatchers, robins and woodpeckers.
+At night, owls hoot from treetops.
 Tree frogs, toads and snakes have a home here.
 The Kriges’ forest camera has captured porcupines and the elusive caracal (lynx).

-Stay a night or 2 at the rustic but exquisite Platbos forest tented camp.
+Stay a night or two at the rustic but exquisite Platbos forest tented camp.
 Sheltered and private, you’ll have exclusive use of this corner of the forest.
 Don’t expect electricity at this self-catering facility.
-Rather, make a fire and haul out the sleeping bags for a night under humming canopies.
+Rather, make a fire and haul out the sleeping bags for a night.
 Beds are provided.

 Platbos gets the responsible tourism thumbs up.
 Most of the nursery, office and household activities are powered by renewable energy sources and all waste is recycled.
 The nursery runs according to organic growing principles.